The costs of renting a property

-- Agent fees – reference checks, inventory check in, tenancy agreement fee are applicable for non Housing Act tenancies only.
+- Agent fees – reference checks, inventory check in and tenancy agreement fee are applicable for non-Housing Act tenancies only.
 There is no charge to the tenant if the tenancy is to be an AST.

 - Moving costs – removal company or vehicle hire, storage costs